awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 ## Attaching an EFA When Launching an Instance<a name="efa-launch"></a>

 **To attach an existing EFA when launching an instance \(AWS CLI\)**
-Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command and for **NetworkInterfaceId**, specify the EFA's ID\.
+Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command and for **NetworkInterfaceId**, specify the ID of the EFA\.
 For example:

 ```
-$ aws ec2 run-instances --image-id ami-123456 --count 1 --instance-type c5n.18xlarge --key-name my_key_pair --security-group-ids sg-123456 --subnet-id subnet-123456 --network-interfaces DeviceIndex=0,NetworkInterfaceId=eni-123456
+$ aws ec2 run-instances --image-id ami_id --count 1 --instance-type c5n.18xlarge --key-name my_key_pair --network-interfaces DeviceIndex=0,NetworkInterfaceId=efa_id,Groups=sg_id,SubnetId=subnet_id
 ```

 **To attach a new EFA when launching an instance \(AWS CLI\)**
 Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command and for **InterfaceType**, specify `efa`\.
 For example:

 ```
-$ aws ec2 run-instances --image-id ami-123456 --count 1 --instance-type c5n.18xlarge --key-name my_key_pair --security-group-ids sg-123456 --subnet-id subnet-123456 --network-interfaces DeviceIndex=0,InterfaceType=efa
+$ aws ec2 run-instances --image-id ami_id --count 1 --instance-type c5n.18xlarge --key-name my_key_pair --network-interfaces DeviceIndex=0,InterfaceType=efa,Groups=sg_id,SubnetId=subnet_id
 ```

 ## Adding an EFA to a Launch Template<a name="efa-launch-template"></a>

 You can create a launch template that contains the configuration information needed to launch EFA\-enabled instances\.
-To create an EFA\-enabled launch template, create a new launch template and specify a supported instance type, your EFA\-enabled AMI, and an EFAenabled\-security group\.
-For more information about creating an EFA\-enabled AMI and EFA\-enabled security group, see [Getting Started with EFA](efa-start.md)\.
+To create an EFA\-enabled launch template, create a new launch template and specify a supported instance type, your EFA\-enabled AMI, and an EFA\-enabled security group\.
+For more information, see [Getting Started with EFAs](efa-start.md)\.

 You can leverage launch templates to launch EFA\-enabled instances with other AWS services, such as AWS Batch\.